dannymorris/abnormal-distributions/content/_index.md

 # Abnormal Distributions

 This is the homepage and personal website of Danny Morris.
-I am a Data Scientist focused on building practical, testable, and reproducible models to deliver business solutions and answer questions.
-I love writing tidy R code (Python is just okay), and I love writing about interesting things that I'm learning.
+I am a Data Scientist focused on building practical, testable, and scalable predictive and statistical models.
+The purpose of my site is to document some modeling strategies that I believe to be highly effective towards building valid, high quality models.
+I really enjoy writing tidy R code, so much of this documentation is written in R.

 This site is built with [blogdown](https://github.com/rstudio/blogdown) and deployed with [Netlify](https://www.netlify.com/)